Updated: April 3, 2025

 4. Generating consumer insights with advanced data analytics

 A detailed understanding of the customer is another pillar of an effective ecommerce sales strategy and ecommerce business growth as a whole.
-A thorough walkthrough of your buyers’ behavior, preferences, and engagement patterns helps you tap into the mind of existing customers and spot opportunities to increase the average purchase value.
+A thorough walkthrough of your buyers’ behavior, preferences, and engagement patterns helps you tap into the minds of existing and potential customers and spot opportunities to increase customer loyalty and the average purchase value.

 To achieve a 360-degree view of the customer, retailers need a mix of core data-related technology components, such as a data warehouse, a CRM system, and a Data Management Platform.